chardrizard/pennetje/README.md

 # Schrijfoefening 📝

-A mobile-first Dutch writing practice app for B1 learners.
+A Dutch writing practice app for B1 learners.
 Daily prompts with LLM-powered feedback on prepositions and word forms.

 ## Features